Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9: I. Introduction

-In this work, we report magnetization, specific heat, muon spin resonance and electron spin resonance on a square lattice Sr$_3$CuTa$_2$O$_9$ (henceforth SCTO), in which nearest-neighbor magnetic Cu$^{2+}$ ions constitute a square lattice in the $a\mhyphen b$ plane.
+In this work, we report magnetization, specific heat, muon spin resonance, and electron spin resonance studies on Sr$_3$CuTa$_2$O$_9$ (henceforth SCTO) wherein magnetic Cu$^{2+}$ ions constitute a 3D nearly cubic spin-lattice.
 In this material, Cu$^{2+}$ ion shares the same crystallographic site with non-magnetic Ta$^{5+}$ ion with a ratio $1:2$.
-This system can thus be considered as a site-diluted square lattice of spin $S=1/2$ Cu$^{2+}$ ions.
-The magnetic susceptibility shows no signature of a magnetic phase transition down to 2 K. The Cu$^{2+}$ ($S=1/2$) moments interact antiferromagnetically with a moderate Curie-Weiss temperature ($-27$ K).
+The magnetic susceptibility shows no signature of a magnetic phase transition and spin-freezing down to 2 K. The Cu$^{2+}$ ($S=1/2$) moments interact antiferromagnetically with a Curie-Weiss temperature ($-27\pm1$ K) reflecting moderate exchange interaction between Cu$^{2+}$ moments.
 Specific heat confirms the absence of long-range magnetic ordering down to 64 mK, implying a disordered ground state.
 The magnetization, specific heat and muon asymmetry results display a data collapse behavior pointing towards correlated quantum state.
-The unusual scaling behavior of high field magnetization up to 52 T, ESR line width and zero-field muon relaxation rate at low temperature along with the data collapse behavior of thermodynamic and muSR results suggest a random-singlet state in SCTO that is reconciled with the theoretical framework in the context of a randomness-induced quantum disordered liquid-like state.
+The unusual scaling behavior of high field magnetization up to 52 T, ESR line width and zero-field muon relaxation rate at low temperature along with the data collapse behavior of thermodynamic and $\mu$SR results suggest a random-singlet state in SCTO that is reconciled with the theoretical framework in the context of a randomness-induced quantum disordered state.